Physical Education (PE) and Swim Test

-- Complete the online Disability Self-Disclosure and Request for Access Accommodations Form.
+- Complete a Disability Self-Disclosure Form.

 - You and your SDS Counselor meet with PE staff to discuss access concerns with taking the swim test and possible modifications or accommodations that can be implemented based on your disability.
 Potential accommodations include: an individual swim assessment, individual or small group swim lessons, a modified version of the swim test based on your effort and ability, or credit given for taking a substitution PE course.

 - Submit the necessary documentation or information needed to support an accommodation request for the swim test requirement.
 There must be a direct connection between your disability and the requested accommodation.

 - If accommodations do not prove an effective means for meeting the swim test requirement, you will be advised of the petition process for requesting a swim test substitution.